Robert Gambier Bolton's Ghosts in Solid Form

 home

 This page is dedicated to the investigations in the field of materializations carried out in the early years of the '900 by the British zoologist Gambier Bolton.
-His goal as a researcher was to ascertain the best conditions for the production of phenomena, but always excluding any possibility of fraud by the medium or any accomplice.
+His goal as a researcher was to ascertain the best conditions for the production of the mediumistic phenomena, but always excluding any possibility of fraud by the medium or any accomplice.
 The method devised by Bolton, however complex, was effective: his main strength was that the séances were never performed in complete darkness, and that the only acceptable results were authentic materializations, partial or complete.
-Bolton experimented with different mediums in the course of hundreds of séances, in some of which also famous personalities took part, like Guglielmo Marconi.
-Bolton obtained extraordinary results, among which the complete materialization of some animals (including a seal).
+Bolton experimented with different mediums in the course of hundreds of séances, in some of which also famous personalities, like Guglielmo Marconi, took part.
+Bolton obtained remarkable results, among which the complete materialization of some animals (including a seal).
 The materialized entities often conversed with the sitters, answering various questions about the dimension in which their existence took place or the ways in which they could materialize.

 Robert Gambier Bolton